-Whilst this exciting exhibition focusses on ice in the Artic, scientists have recently discovered that the ice which surrounds the Antarctic is thicker than originally thought.
-Until now, technology and access to these important areas has been limited, but an ingenious piece of equipment known as ‘SeaBed’ has now made more detailed observations possible.
+Whilst this exciting exhibition focusses on ice in the Arctic, scientists have recently discovered that the ice which surrounds the Antarctic is thicker than originally thought.
+Until now, technology and access to these important areas have been limited, but an ingenious piece of equipment known as ‘SeaBed’ has now made more detailed observations possible.

 SeaBed is an autonomous underwater vehicle, or AUV, and is one of the only robots of its kind capable of focussing upwards on the ice rather than down onto the ocean floor.
 The data SeaBed collected shows that ice thickness around the great white continent is up to 16 metres thick in some places but averages between 1.4 and 5.5 metres in thickness.

 This information will be used to try and understand the changes that are happening to the ice floes in the Polar Regions.
 This includes fluctuations in their volume and their thickness and will hopefully tell us how severe the impact of global warming is at the poles.
 It is hoped that future research can be aided by many more AUVs so that the whole of Antarctica can be monitored at one time.
 At the moment, the data being processed by the combined UK, US and Australian team carrying out the experiments has only been collected from relatively small areas around the Weddell and Bellingshausen Seas and Wilkes Land.